Arapaho: Culture

-Creation myth
+Creation story

-The creation myth of the Arapaho people shows a connection with the Algonquian people.
-Both cultures have an "earth-diver creation myth".
+The creation story of the Arapaho people shows a connection with the Algonquian people.
+Both cultures have an "earth-diver creation story".
 The Arapaho myth begins with a being called Flat Pipe who exists alone upon the water.
 The Great Spirit suggests to Flat Pipe that he create creatures to build a world.
 He first conceives of ducks and other water birds who dive beneath the surface of the water but are not able to find land.
 With guidance from the Great Spirit, Flat Pipe creates a turtle who can live on both land or in the water.
 The Turtle dives and returns, spitting out a piece of land that grows into the earth.
 Flat Pipe then goes about creating men, women, and animals to populate the earth.
-The turtle is common to many "earth-diver" creation myths.
+The turtle is common to many "earth-diver" creation stories.

-This myth is an example of "creation by thought".
+This story is an example of "creation by thought".
 Flat Pipe creates the creatures by thinking of them.